pps789/operating-system-2018/README.md

 };`

 > > ### About load balancing
 > >  To make our scheduler more efficient, we execute load balancing function in every 2 seconds.
-It is implemented in `wrr.c`, `wrr_load_balance`.
-A random processor picks two proccessors, one has the biggest weight and other has the smallest.
-Then, running proccessor picks a task which is the biggest among tasks
+It is implemented in `wrr.c`, function `wrr_load_balance`.
+A random processor picks two proccessors, which has the biggest weight and the other has smallest weight.
+Then, running proccessor picks a task to transfer from biggest to smallest.
+After the transaction, processor with biggest weight should have bigger weight than another.

 > > ### About System Calls
 > > In this project, we implemented two system calls: `__sched_setweight` and `__sched_getweight`.
-These system calls are implemented in `/kernel/sched/core.c`.Both system call first locks the task of given pid.
-Then,
+These system calls are implemented in `/kernel/sched/core.c`.
+Both system call first locks the task of given pid.
+Then, they call functions in `kernel/sched/wrr.c`, `set_weight_wrr` and `get_weight_wrr`.
+These functions work just as their names imply.
+Only root user, or the user who run the process can set weight of process.
+Additionally, only root user can make weight larger than before.

-> ## Inbestigation
+> ## Investigation
 > hahahahaha

 > ## Lessons Learned